huggingface/optimum-habana/examples/stable-diffusion/README.md

 ### Controlling Brightness

-Here is how to run an example of controlling brightness.
+Here is an example of how to control brightness.
 For more information, please refer to the [Control Brightness](https://huggingface.co/docs/diffusers/main/en/using-diffusers/control_brightness) section in the Hugging Face documentation.